stridecolossus/jove-blog/blog/part-4-models/depth-buffer.md

 Note that this camera model is subject to _gimbal locking_ if the direction becomes the same as the _up_ axis.

-Note that the view transform `matrix` is cleared in the various mutator methods (not shown) when any of the camera properties are modified and is generated on demand:
+The view transform `matrix` is cleared in the various mutator methods (not shown) when any of the camera properties are modified and is generated on demand:

 ```java
 public Matrix matrix() {